November 27, 2024 Healthy Living

-Staying Steady: Fall Prevention Tips for Seniors
+Staying Steady: Tips for better balance

 First things first: Make an appointment with your doctor

-Begin your plan by bringing your doctor into the conversation.
+Begin your better balance plan by bringing your doctor into the conversation.
 He or she will most likely ask about prescription and over-the-counter medications you’re taking, so be sure to take a current list with you.
 Your doctor may consider discontinuing any medications that increase your risk for falling, including sedatives and certain antidepressants.
 CDPHP® Medicare Advantage members have the option to meet one-on-one with a pharmacist to review their medications through our Medication Therapy Management program.

 Finally, be sure to mention any health conditions that may hinder your ability to walk, such as certain eye and ear disorders, dizziness, joint pain, numbness or shortness of breath.
-Your doctor will most likely evaluate your muscle strength, balance and gait to recommend exercises or equipment, such as a cane or walker, that will help you stay steady on your feet.
+Your doctor will most likely evaluate your muscle strength, balance and gait and may recommend exercises or equipment, such as a cane or walker, that will help you stay steady on your feet.

 Stay active